-Greek legend has it that when the town of Marathon was invaded by the Persians many, many centuries ago, they outnumbered the Greeks four to one (Awesomestories.com).
+Greek legend has it that when the town of Marathon was invaded by the Persians many, many centuries ago, the Greeks outnumbered them.
 A soldier named Pheidippides ran 150 miles to ask the Spartans for help, only to be turned down.
 He ran back to the front lines, where he battled victoriously.
-He then ran a final 25 miles to Athens to utter “chairete, nikomen,” translated as “hail, we are the winners,” and then he died from exhaustion (Ridetothehills.wordpress.com).
+He then ran a final 25 miles to Athens to utter “Nike!
+Nike!
+Nenikekiam,” translated as “Victory!
+Victory!
+Rejoice, we conquer!” and then he died from exhaustion.
 Coincidentally, the source of the word telephone’s etymology is Greek, meaning a far sound or voice.
 If anyone could have used a far voice, it was Pheidippides.
-April 25 marks National Telephone Day, and what better way to celebrate than by taking a moment to appreciate how far we’ve come with our “far voice.”
+What better way to celebrate than by taking a moment to appreciate how far we’ve come with our “far voice.”

 Making a Lot of Noise